ualbertalib/avp_aviary_api_interactions/README.md

 python3 aviary_api_report_transcripts_csv_by_media_list.py --server ${aviary_server_name} --output ${output_path} -input ${input_path}
 ```

+**Note:** As of 2023-05-26, IDs for transcripts are discovered through the contest of the transcripts filed in the media API response -- there is no indication that the list is complete and may have a limit like the `media file IDs` field in the resources API response.

 Todo: alter to remove the need for an input file of ID once pagination is available and replace with `/api/v1/collections` and `/api/v1/collections/{:collection_id}/resources` to build a list of media.

 Note: `experiemental/aviary_api_report_transcripts_csv_by_list.py` uses the resource CSV export as input.

-#### Indexes metadata report
+#### Index metadata report

-As of 2023-05-26, the Aviary API does not support a direct HTTP GET API request to gather the metadata for the `indexes` type.
-This uses the `indexes` field in the media API response.
+**Note:** As of 2023-05-26, the Aviary API does not support a direct HTTP GET API request to gather the metadata for the `index` type.
+The index report is built from the contents of the `indexes` field in the media API response -- there is no indication that the list is complete and may have a limit like the `media file IDs` field in the resources API response.

 * Navigate to `/collection_resource_files` (`Media` in the Web UI)
 * Select `Table Options` --> `Export Resources to CSV`